timm/tested/docs/onfishr.md

 AI helps humans to control their world.
 How can it help in the following cases?

 Your fishing boat has a crew of six.
-Each day, before you catch anything, you spend hours burning fuel traveling between promising fishing spots.
+Each day, before you catch anything, you waste hours burning expensive fuel traveling between promising fishing spots.

 You've need a car for Monday but you aren't really sure what kind